maxfierke/turingpi2-frankenkernel-alarm/README.md

 1. Connect a USB-to-serial cable on the UART header for the specific node on Turing Pi 2 board
   - Node 1 requires UART through the GPIO pins, see the Turing Pi 2 docs for more details
 3. Connect the other end to your Linux system, you should now see a new device: `/dev/ttyUSB0`
-4. Monitor the connection with `sudo stty -F /dev/ttyUSB0 1500000 && sudo cat /dev/ttyUSB0`
+4. Monitor the connection with `sudo stty -F /dev/ttyUSB0 115200 && sudo cat /dev/ttyUSB0`
-  * The NVIDIA Jetsons use a lower baudrate: `115200`
+  * Or use `picocom`, `sudo picocom -b 115200 /dev/ttyUSB0`
 6. Power on your Turing Pi 2 and/or the specific node and monitor for errors

 # Acknowledgements